vlaljani/VLTwitterClient/README.md

  * [x] Bonus: User can see embedded image media within the tweet detail view
  * [x] Bonus: Compose activity is replaced with a modal overlay

+ * [x] Required: User can switch between Timeline and Mention views using tabs.
+       - User can view their home timeline tweets.
+       - User can view the recent mentions of their username.
+ * [x] Required: User can navigate to view their own profile to see picture, tagline, # followers, # following, # tweets and the tweets
+ * [x] Required: User can click on the profile image in any tweet to see another user's profile.
+      - User can see picture, tagline, # of followers, # of following, and tweets of clicked user.
+      - Their timeline
+ * User can infinitely paginate any of these timelines (home, mentions, user) by scrolling to the bottom -- I know this is required and it was working till this morning.
+However, I played around with some stuff to try to have more in the abstract class and it suddenly doesn't work anymore.
+The odd thing is that it doesn't even return all the 25 of the original - only 19.
+I am working on this and will update the project.
+ * [x] Advanced: User can "reply" to any tweet on their home timeline - and the user that wrote the original tweet is automatically "@" replied in compose
+ * [x] Advanced: User can click on a tweet to be taken to a "detail view" of that tweet
+ * [x] Advanced: User can take favorite/unfavorite/retweet actions on any timeline + the detail view of a tweet
+ * [x] Advanced: Advanced: Improve the user interface and theme the app to feel twitter branded
+       - All the screens (detailed tweet view, action bars, timelines, user profiles, favorite, retweet colors) have been mimicked to look like the original Twitter client in terms of arrangement and colors.
+ * [x] Advanced: User can search for tweets matching a particular query and see results + you can see the top tweets and all tweets using sliding tabgs just like the Twitter client

 Libraries that helped make the project easier :-)

 [Android async-http](http://loopj.com/android-async-http/) to make calls to the Google API